Who I be!

-I live in Ridgecrest, California, which has become known as the earthquake capital of the United States.
+During the winter months I live in Ridgecrest, California, which has become known as the earthquake capital of the United States.
 It sounds worse than it is!
 Most of our quakes are of a very low magnitude and are generally unnoticeable.
 This is one case in which having more faults works to one's advantage!
 As if that doesn't make you want to move here, Ridgecrest is a gateway community to Death Valley, one of the national 'hot spots.'
 We have a saying: "Once you learn to love hell, you will be in heaven!"
 (Don't miss the other links to "hot" Death Valley websites below).
-Actually, there are two really hot months, two relatively cold months, leaving eight really fine months!
+Actually, there are two really hot months, two relatively cold months, leaving eight really fine months, but I limit the stay to about five months.

-I've gotten tired of the hot months, so, anymore, I travel to Alaska over the summer.
-Recently, I bought a few acres on the water in the town of Haines.
+Somewhere along the way I got tired of the hot months, so I began to Alaska over the summer.
+A few years back, I bought a few acres on the water in the town of Haines.
 The property enjoys a wondrous view, including a hanging glacier across the fjord, and salmon run by my favorite rock.
 (I took this picture from a kayak off the point of the property.)
 Even when I don't catch anything (often enough!)
 I enjoy just sitting and watching the world.
 In addition to salmon, we have lots of eagle and moose in the neighborhood.
 I suspect one or two bear may wander around as well, though I haven't seen any sign of them yet.
-Last year (2001) we knocked down a bunch of trees, put in a road, and drilled a well.
-This year we hope to get a garage set up, and perhaps a foundation poured.
+We started clearing for a building site in 2001, put in a road, and drilled a well.
+In 2002 we built a practice house, consisting of a two car garage with a small apartment above (affectionately named the Garagemahal), where we could stay while we contemplated and completed the main house.
+Seven years later, I'm still building.
+I've come to realize I'm a project kind of guy who is happiest when there is something to work on, and this project seems to have well satisfied that craving.
 There are four seasons in Alaska, Winter, Still Winter, Almost Winter, and Construction.

 MORE LINKS TO DEATH VALLEY!!